2025 Mitsubishi Outlander PHEV

 8/10

 Is the Outlander PHEV a good value?
 Plug-in hybrids of any size, let alone a three-row compact SUV, are kind of a niche market vehicle.
 The elevated asking price and extra effort required to get the most from your PHEV (you've got to plug it in to maximize efficiency) mean that it won't make a lot of sense to most buyers, but the Outlander PHEV makes the most of this capability.
-Its entry-level trim undercuts most rivals by nearly $10K, and in fully equipped form, its substantial electric range range, near luxury appearance fit and finish, and bold styling help it stand apart from other SUVs.
+Its entry-level trim undercuts most rivals by nearly $10K, and in fully equipped form, its substantial electric range range, near luxury fit and finish in appearance, and bold styling help it stand apart from other SUVs.

 Another strength of the Mitsubishi Outlander PHEV are its strong warranties.
 Its five-year/60,000-mile bumper-to-bumper and 10-year/100,000-mile powertrain warranties are bolstered by five years/unlimited roadside assistance and two years/30,000 miles of free maintenance.
 The only hang-up could be finding a Mitsubishi dealer near you.